pratt-savi-810/pratt-savi-810-2018-10/projects/alubitz_project/README.md

 nybb  (borough boundaries clipped to shoreline)

 # output
 The output is a new polygon shapefile which contains rate of designation as a new field so it can be symbolized for relative rates across NYC.
-This can be symbolized by plotting statistics and showing average rates by borough
+This can be symbolized by plotting statistics and showing average rates by borough.

 # steps to accomplish this
 1) Import arcpy and set up workspace

 	import arcpy
 	mxd = arcpy.mapping.MapDocument(mxd_filepath)
+##	define function
-	def ...
+##  def convertdatetimestring

 2) Start a loop and create a new double numeric field in IND_Landmark_Points_10_26_18_revised